handsomeguy1/jcss-digital-distress/README.md

 # JCSS Digital Distress — Reproducible Pipeline
 Digital Distress in the Attention Economy: A Dual-Model Analysis Shakir, S. (2025).
 This repository contains the complete data, code, and documentation to reproduce all analyses and figures for the paper, "A Dual-Model Framework for Quantifying Digital Distress: Linear Baselines and Nonlinear Discovery in the Attention Economy".
+All model parameters and validation metrics were obtained from out-of-sample and out-of-bag evaluations using fixed random seeds to ensure reproducibility.
+No manual optimization or selective reporting was performed.

 ## Overview
-This repository contains all materials required to reproduce the analyses reported in “Digital Distress in the Attention Economy: A Dual-Model Analysis.”
+1. This repository contains all materials required to reproduce the analyses reported in “A Dual-Model Framework for Quantifying Digital Distress: Linear Baselines and Nonlinear Discovery in the Attention Economy”
-The study integrates Ordinary Least Squares (OLS) regression and a Random Forest model to examine how social comparison, validation-seeking, attentional fluctuation, and sleep disruption predict depressive affect.
+2. The study integrates Ordinary Least Squares (OLS) regression and a Random Forest model to examine how social comparison, validation-seeking, attentional fluctuation, and sleep disruption predict depressive affect.
-It operationalizes a methodologically pluralist pipeline—combining interpretive transparency with nonlinear discovery.
+3. It operationalizes a methodologically pluralist pipeline—combining interpretive transparency with nonlinear discovery.

 ## Environment Setup
 1. Clone the repository